cerberus-zone/cerberus_website/docs/faq.md

 At this time, we don't have a specific set of validators that we are targetting for the airdrops.
 Our goal is to include as many people as possible in the airdrops.
 If we target a specific set of validators, we will let everyone know with plenty of time to validate to those validators if they choose to do so.
 :::

-::: details How do I stake $HUAHUA?
+::: details How do I stake Cerberus $CRBRUS?

-Check out this guide for how to stake $HUAHUA
+See this article

-<a href="https://www.figment.io/resources/chihuahua-staking-guide" target="_blank">Chihuahua: Staking Guide</a>
+<a href="https://artifact-staking.medium.com/claiming-the-cerberus-airdrop-and-staking-262b433aaf8c" target="_blank">Receiving the Cerberus Aidrop and Staking</a>

 :::

-::: details How do I know how much Cerberus ($CRBRUS) I will receive in the airdrop?
+::: details How do I know how much Cerberus ($CRBRUS)?

 Once we do the snapshots, we will know what ratio each person will receive in each airdrop.